-This documentation describes how to use the CDM to stand up a Kubernetes cluster in the cloud that runs the ForgeRock Identity Platform, and then access the platform’s GUIs and REST APIs and run lightweight benchmarks.
+This documentation describes how to use the CDM to stand up a Kubernetes cluster in the cloud that runs the ForgeRock Identity Platform, and then access the platform’s GUIs and REST APIs.
 When you’re done, you can use the CDM to explore deployment customizations:

 Standing up a Kubernetes cluster and deploying the platform using the CDM is an activity you might want to perform as a learning and exploration exercise before you put together a project plan for deploying the platform in production.
 To better understand how this activity fits in to the overall deployment process, see Deploy the CDM.

 Using the CDM artifacts and this documentation, you can quickly get the ForgeRock Identity Platform running in a Kubernetes cloud environment.
 You deploy the CDM to begin to familiarize yourself with some of the steps you’ll need to perform when deploying the platform in the cloud for production use.
-These steps include creating a cluster suitable for deploying the ForgeRock Identity Platform, installing the platform, accessing its UIs and APIs, and running simple benchmarks.
+These steps include creating a cluster suitable for deploying the ForgeRock Identity Platform, installing the platform, and accessing its UIs and APIs.

 Standardizes the process.
 The ForgeRock Cloud Deployment Team’s mission is to standardize a process for deploying ForgeRock Identity Platform natively in the cloud.
 The Team is made up of technical consultants and cloud software developers.
 We’ve had numerous interactions with ForgeRock customers, and discussed common deployment issues.
 Based on our interactions, we standardized on Kubernetes as the cloud platform, and we developed the CDM artifacts to make deployment of the platform easier in the cloud.

 Simplifies baseline deployment.
-We then developed artifacts—Dockerfiles, Kustomize bases and overlays, Skaffold workflows, and Pulumi scripts—to simplify the deployment process.
-We deployed a production-quality Kubernetes cluster, and kept it up and running 24x7.
-We conduct continuous integration and continuous deployment as we add new capabilities and fix problems in the system.
-We maintain, troubleshoot, and tune the system for optimized performance.
-Most importantly, we documented the process, and captured benchmark results—a process with results you can replicate.
+We then developed artifacts—Dockerfiles, Kustomize bases and overlays, Skaffold workflows, and shell scripts—to simplify the deployment process.
+We deployed small-sized, medium-sized, and large-sized production-quality Kubernetes clusters, and kept them up and running 24x7.
+We conducted continuous integration and continuous deployment as we added new capabilities and fixed problems in the system.
+We maintained, benchmarked, and tuned the system for optimized performance.
+Most importantly, we documented the process so you could replicate it.

 Prepares you to deploy in production.
 After you’ve deployed the CDM, you’ll be ready to start working with experts on deploying in production.
-We strongly recommend that you engage a ForgeRock technical consultant or partner to assist you to deploy the platform in production.
+We strongly recommend that you engage a ForgeRock technical consultant or partner to assist you with deploying the platform in production.